 Do you offer classes?

 We did!
-And we will again—once we feel fully confident in the safety of group gatherings.
+And we hope to again when time permits.
 At this time, we do not have a schedule for when classes will resume.

 Do you do repairs?

-We can still help you troubleshoot over the phone—a lot of what seems to need repair is actually user-serviceable, especially "collimation" (that's when you make sure your reflector-telescope's mirrors are properly aligned, giving you a sharper image when you're done).
-Here's a link to a products page for items that you'll find helpful to collimating easily: https://milehighastro.com/collections/telescope-cleaning-collimation
+In our experience, a lot of what seems to need repair is actually user-serviceable, especially "collimation" (that's when you make sure your reflector-telescope's mirrors are properly aligned, giving you a sharper image when you're done).

 Do you do telescope cleaning and collimation?

-Most of the time, if it's "just a little dust" on the optics, they'll be fine as they are, and your view through the 'scope will still look great.
+Most of the time, if it's "just a little dust" on the optics, they'll be fine as they are, and your view through the scope will still look great.
 (It's actually best to leave the mirrors untouched unless they're really a mess--they're easily damaged if not handled correctly.)
 For more serious mirror-cleaning problems, pro cleaning is sometimes available from your telescope's manufacturer.
-For small lenses, like on your finderscope, blow or carefully brush off the dust, and then wipe with a Lens Pen: https://milehighastro.com/collections/telescope-cleaning-collimation/products/celestron-lenspen-optics-cleaning-tool
+For small lenses, like on your finderscope, blow or carefully brush off the dust, and then wipe with a Lens Pen or eyeglass cloth.
+We do offer basic cleaning kits.

-As for collimation, the aligning of your telescope's mirrors, there are usually good instructions in your telescope's manual (Lost yours?
-See "Manuals," below.)
-We can guide you if you're stuck on the details; YouTube also offers many great guides for this.
-And here's a link for products to help get a good collimation: https://milehighastro.com/collections/telescope-cleaning-collimation
+As for collimation, the aligning of your telescope's mirrors, there are usually good instructions in your telescope's manual.
+YouTube also offers many great guides for different types of telescopes.
+For newtonians and RCs we do offer Collimation eyepieces.